Unfortunately, you do not meet all the requirements to view this site.

 For over 40 years Ferrum College's Blue Ridge Institute & Museum has documented the folkways of the people living in and around the Blue Ridge Mountains.
 Through gallery exhibitions, the Blue Ridge Folklife Festival, the Blue Ridge Farm Museum, the Blue Ridge Heritage Archives, and innovative outreach programming, the BRI promotes a special understanding of regional folklife for all ages and audiences.
 At the same time the Institute's focus adds a unique element to Ferrum College's modern academic programs.

 FERRUM COLLEGE is a four-year liberal arts, residential college affiliated with the United Methodist Church.
 For more information visit our web site.

 Virginia's Forgotten Canneries: A History in Labels.
 From the late-1800's to the 1950's, hundreds of small commercial canneries dotted the Virginia countryside.
 Where did they all go?
 Their story is told through 500+ vintage labels, photos, interviews, and canning equipment.
-Opening January 14th and running through 2015 in the Jessie Ball duPont Fund Gallery through 2014.
+The exhibition runs through 2015 in the Jessie Ball duPont Fund Gallery.

 Explore the folk music of the region in the Crooked Road Royalty and Crooked Road Music Styles exhibitions in the King Gallery.